Kevin Bolland: Racing career

-From that rookie year on, Kevin and the Bolland racing team continued to achieve a venerable reputation for racing and building cars—capturing the 1985 and 2000 Tri-City Speedway track championships.
+From that year on, Kevin and the Bolland racing team continued to achieve a reputation for racing and building cars—capturing the 1985 and 2000 Tri-City Speedway track championships.

-In 1991 the Bolland family business was growing and Kevin’s responsibilities outside of racing were demanding more and more of his time.
+In 1991 the Bolland family business was growing and Kevin's responsibilities outside of racing were demanding more and more of his time.
 Bob McIltrot approached Kevin early in the year to ask if he would consider driving for his team.
 The opportunity afforded Kevin the time to practice his craft and perfect his driving skills.
 He raced for McIItrot through the 1998 season.

 In 1999 the Bolland's created Bol-Tech Motorsports, Inc. and purchased a new 1999 Bicknell chassis and put a team together of their own.
 They assigned crew members to specific jobs and challenged them to excel.
-Kevin’s father Don was in charge of R&D and engine program.
+Kevin's father Don was in charge of R&D and engine program.
 His brother Keith crew chief, and Todd Chamberlain car preparation and chassis stats.
 Brother Ken and Ron Kosmal in charge of tires.
 Stephanie Chamberlain was in charge of event statistics.
-Dave Chamberlain in charge of the car’s appearance.
+Dave Chamberlain in charge of the car's appearance.
 Kevin focused on driving, chassis, suspension, and set up.

-Kevin has always credited his accomplishments to teamwork, doing all necessary homework, and successfully utilizing a limited budget to get the most out of a little.
-They innovate, focus on the team, the car, finishing races, keeping quality parts and good prevention maintenance.
-They also have a "don’t follow -– lead" philosophy that won them the 2002 Lernerville Speedway Track Championship and got them into the winning circle ten times in 2002 (winning 26% of their races) and finishing within the top three 56% of the time.
+Bolland attributes his racing success to teamwork, efficient budgeting, and preventative vehicle maintenance.
+Under this approach, the team won the 2002 Lernerville Speedway Track Championship, finishing in the top three in 56% of their races that year.